Query API

 INVALID_REQUEST | 400 | Malformed request body |

-INVALID_API_KEY | 401 | Invalid or missing API key |
+INVALID_API_KEY | 401 | API key is invalid or revoked |

 USER_NOT_AUTHORIZED | 403 | User does not have access to this project |